Flow of the Day

 8:30 Before Care Play in Outdoor Classroom

-11:15ish Centers/Project Time: In our rich environment, teachers actively facilitate co-activity, partnerships, and special interest groups where children pursue their interests, curiosity, knowledge of the world, each other, social-emotional learning, including conflict resolution, creativity and other higher-level thinking skills, expanding their competencies and autonomy wherein they become confident and empowered to actively explore, discover, and pursue their ideas in a multitude of different ways of self-expression.
+Teachers actively facilitate greater depth of experiences in co-activity, partnerships, and special interest groups where children pursue their interests, curiosity, knowledge of the world, each other, social-emotional learning, including conflict resolution, creativity and other higher-level thinking skills, expanding their competencies and autonomy wherein they become confident and empowered to actively explore, discover, and pursue their ideas in a multitude of different ways of self-expression.
 As the year progresses we find small group projects developing around shared interests, utilizing the skillful facilitation of teachers to assure children’s ideas are heard, valued, and supported into a reality that the child/small group is excited to pursue.

 1) We know that very young learners, threes and some young fours don’t learn best in group situations where they must defer to others’ needs.
 Deferring is a conceptual awareness partnered with physical skill development wherein young learners construct the idea that others’ needs in the group are just as important as my own, AND I can successfully learn in a group by watching and listening to others’ comments and ideas.
 This development doesn’t occur in most children until a few months before or after turning four when their brain receives a major “download.”
 Hence, we do not require our youngest learners to join discussion-based group times, and if they do, their appropriate self-centeredness is observed by their leaving the group for direct, hands-on learning experiences with physical materials, and one-on-one interaction with another child or adult.
 We know that young children’s self-directed learning is richly constructive and we honor their purposeful play within our consciously created constructivist environment.